MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-multi-23h2.md

 - **Time range:** This filter allows you to select a range for trend view.
 The default value is **Last 24 hours**.
 - **Subscriptions:**  Shows the subscriptions that have registered Azure Local clusters.
 You can select multiple subscriptions in this filter.
-- **Clusters:** Lists the registered Azure Local clustera that have Logs and Monitoring capabilities enabled in the selected time range.
+- **Clusters:** Lists the registered Azure Local clusters that have Logs and Monitoring capabilities enabled in the selected time range.
 You can select multiple clusters from this filter.
 - **Resource groups:** This filter allows you to select all the clusters within a resource group.

 ## Add to monitoring